nomi-nonsz/cetan/src/firebase/README.md

 3. Go to **Project settings**, usually located on the left side.
 4. Look for **SDK setup and configuration** at the bottom the choose **config**
 5. Copy the config
+6. Paste in `config.js`
-6. Don't forget to `export` the config variable
+7. Don't forget to `export` the config variable

 Aight?!